Joshua Mike-Bamiloye

-Joshua Mike-Bamiloye, also known as Jaymikee is a Nigerian gospel singer.
+Joshua Mike-Bamiloye, also professionally known as Jaymikee (born 7 November 1991) is a Nigerian gospel singer.
 He is known for his songs "Hello Hello Sister", "I Will Love" and "Adara".
-He is the second son of Mike Bamiloye and Gloria Bamiloye.
+He is the second son of the Nigerian Christian Filmmakers, Mike Bamiloye and Gloria Bamiloye.

 Early life and education

 Joshua Mike-Bamiloye was born in Ilesha, Osun State, Nigeria on 7 November 1991.
 Joshua grew up in Ibadan.
-He attended Bodija High School, then went to Bowen University, Iwo where he studied mass communication.
+He attended Bodija High School, then later went to Bowen University, Iwo, Oyo, Nigeria, where he studied mass communication.

 Career

 Mike-Bamiloye began his music career at the age of 14.
-He rose to the limelight due to his songs.
-He is behind albums such as One Man Nation, Heaven, A Living Sacrifice, Rebirth, and Generation Next 1&2.
+He rose to the limelight from his christian songs.
+He released some albums such as One Man Nation, Heaven, A Living Sacrifice, Rebirth, and Generation Next 1&2.

-He is signed under the Mount Zion music studio (record label), where he produces his songs.
+He is signed under the Mount Zion music studio (which serves as his record label), where he produces and release his songs.

 Apart from been a gospel singer, Joshua is also active in several other areas.
 He is a gospel skit maker, known for his popular skit series Jay and Josh.
 He is also a background music artist, a portrait painter (owner of Jaymikee art), a graphic designer, known for his humorous graphic designs, and a cartoonist, having produced several Christian comic books.